• Skip to primary navigation

 Watters Smith Memorial State ParkLost Creek

 The heritage of early West Virginia is preserved in the pioneer homestead restoration at this park.
-Through the wisdom of a descendent, the late 1700s farm of Watters Smith was bequeathed to the state park system to be preserved for posterity.
-A log cabin similar to the original was moved and reconstructed on the park, the Smith family home (c.
+Through the wisdom of a descendant, the late 1700s farm of Watters Smith was bequeathed to the state park system to be preserved for posterity.
+A log cabin similar to the original was moved and reconstructed in the park, the Smith family home (c.
 1876) has been restored as a museum, and an additional museum houses many early farm artifacts.
-Guided tours are offered from Memorial Day weekend through Labor Day.
-In addition, the park features swimming, picnicking, hiking trails, and horseback riding.

 Watters Smith Memorial State Park website